FraunhoferIWES/foxes/docs/source/apps.md

   algo_type: Downwind
   wake_models: [Bastankhah2014_linear_k004]

 calc_farm:    # this section is optional; will run by default
   run: True   # this triggers algo.calc_farm

 outputs:                          # this section is optional
-  FarmResultsEval:              # class from foxes.output
+  - output_type: FarmResultsEval  # class from foxes.output
     functions:                    # list of functions from that class below
-      - name: add_capacity
+      - function: add_capacity
-      - name: add_efficiency
+      - function: add_efficiency
   StateTurbineMap:                # class from foxes.output
     functions:                    # list of functions from that class below
-      - name: plot_map          # name of the function
+      - function: plot_map        # name of the function
         variable: "EFF"           # specify function parameters here
         cmap: "inferno"
         figsize: [6, 7]
         plt_show: True            # optional, displays the created figure
         plt_close: True           # optional, closes pyplot
 ```

 Any of the applicable *foxes* classes and functions can be added to the respective section of the input yaml file, together with the specific parameter choices.